nic-dgl103-f24-dlu1/project-LLove-Creator/README.md

 **2. Hero Section**

 - Image: High quality image of featured artist or gallery image
-- Heading: Local Artists of the Comox Valley and Vancouver Island
+- Heading: Local Artists from the Comox Valley and Vancouver Island
 - Subheading: Discover and connect with artists from our community
-  - CTA: join our artist directory (leads to a contact form or submission instructions)
+  - CTA: "Join Our Artist Directory" (leads to a contact form or submission instructions)

 **3. About the Artist Directory Section**

 - Heading: About Our Artist Directory
 - Paragraph: Brief explanation about how the directory works and who can be included
-- CTA: Become a member today and join the directory (leads to membership form)
+- CTA: "Become A Member Today and Join the Directory" (leads to membership form)

 **4. Artist Directory Table Section**